Lotto98/Counting-triangles-in-an-undirected-graph/README.md

 # Counting triangles in an undirected graph

-Assignment 1 for LEARNING WITH MASSIVE DATA course
+First assignment for LEARNING WITH MASSIVE DATA exam.
+(Master's degree)